Borders & Territories

 The MSc2 studio will focus on the relation between architectural research and architectural education by offering two studios focusing on the main research themes of the chair, namely Border Conditions (ie spaces of conflict); and Territory (ie architectural construct as territorial entity).

 The MSc 3/4 graduation studio will continue to investigate the New Silk Road, where the contemporary emergence of new(er) ‘Silk Roads’ will result, in the coming years, in an array of spatial transformations where different regimes of spatial planning, (inter-)continental infrastructural projects, political (dis-)agreements, border tensions, global capitalism, extra-state utopias and the like, will be re-formatting the territorial and urban landscapes along those lines connecting Asia with Europe.

-Dr. Marc Schoonderbeek, Filip Geerts, Micha de Haas, dr. Sang Lee, Stefano Milani, Oscar Rommens
+Dr. Nishat Awan, dr. Negar Sanaan Bensi, Filip Geerts, Micha de Haas, Stefano Milani, Oscar Rommens, dr. Marc Schoonderbeek.

 Additional information about the projects and student work can be found here.

 * The MSc 2 semester of the Architecture track consists of 5 credits of compulsory courses and 25 credits of electives, of which an approved MSc 2 Architecture design project.
 See also the MSc 2 design projects page for an overview of MSc 2 Architecture design projects.